Andreas Hagen (footballer)

-Andreas Hagen (born 16 February 1986) is a Norwegian football coach and a former player who is the manager of Fredrikstad.
+Andreas Hagen (born 16 February 1986) is a Norwegian professional football manager and former player who is currently the assistant manager of Ekstraklasa club Lech Poznań.

 Playing career

 Having had three spells in the Grimstad-based club FK Jerv, Hagen played in the 2013–14 Danish Superliga for Viborg FF.
 He was originally lured to Jerv by friend Knut Ugland.

 Hagen was also capped once for Norway on youth level.

 Coaching career

 Hagen became assistant manager of FK Jerv, and then Fredrikstad FK.
 When Mikkjal Thomassen was bought out by AIK in the summer of 2024, Hagen was promoted to caretaker manager.
 Shortly after advancing to the semi-final of the 2024 Norwegian Football Cup, the job was given to Hagen on a permanent basis.
+He left Fredrikstad in May 2026.

+On 29 June 2026, Hagen was announced as an assistant coach to Niels Frederiksen at Ekstraklasa club Lech Poznań.

 Personal life

 He is married to Kelsey Hood, an American soccer player who first played in Norway for FK Donn in 2010, then Amazon Grimstad from 2014 to 2022 interspersed with season-long stays in Vålerenga (2016) and Fredrikstad (2019).
 In 2023 Hood played for Sarpsborg 08.